Why Diversity Matters

 We have derived the geographic diversity of each school by looking at where matriculated undergraduates resided before they were admitted to college.

-Over 90% of the students attending American College for Medical Careers come from within Florida.
+A vast majority of undergraduates attending American College for Medical Careers come from within Florida.
 This places American College for Medical Careers' level of geographic diversity well below the national average and gives it a national geographic diversity ranking of #2,460.

 What is the Age Range of the Students?